x-du/ParseStarterProjectSwift/README.md

 Swift Port of Parse Starter Project
 ===================================

-This the Swift version of the Parse Starter Project.
+This is the Swift version of the Parse Starter Project.
 For the original Parse Starter Project visit https://parse.com.

 LICENSE